- September 17, 2013

-Post submitted by Mitchell Scuzzarella, HRC Digital Media Intern
+Post submitted by Mitchell Scuzzarella, former HRC Digital Media Intern

 Native Illinoisan Joe Rudy is preparing to scale the heights of Mount Everest in the name of marriage equality.